raae/queen.raae.codes/content/posts-queen/2024/03/12-holding-microphones/index.md

 Maybe not grab a microphone just yet!

 But maybe take the time to consider how you may have internalized certain markers that were not authentically you.

-If so it's time to shed them, because they will not serve as a marker others navigate by to find great content.
+If the markers no longer serve as markers for others to navigate by, and they are not serving you?
+Why keep them around?

 ---